Sixth Form: Programme of Study

 Other non-qualification activities:

 Our sixth form also offers a wide range of opportunities outside of lessons to help students to fully immerse themselves in the life of the school/wider community and to develop confidence, character and resilience.
-Activities include: Higher Education and Apprenticeship talks, Sixth Form Committee, Reader Leader Scheme, mock interviews, school productions, Rotary Youth Leadership Award, Holocaust Trust, Mentoring, Bar Mock Trial Competition, Sixth Form Management Games, ICAEW BASE Competition, Duke of Edinburgh, and sports coaching to name a few.
+Activities include: Higher Education and Apprenticeship talks, Sixth Form Leadership, Reader Leader Scheme, mock interviews, school productions, Rotary Youth Leadership Award, Holocaust Trust, Mentoring, Bar Mock Trial Competition, Sixth Form Management Games, ICAEW BASE Competition, Duke of Edinburgh, and sports coaching to name a few.